ThaisRobba/invrse/about.md

 And then it got me thinking.
 He made that game.
 Maybe, just maybe, it is not such an impossible task.
 Maybe I could learn by myself.
 Maybe now with the internet I can actually find the information I need.

-For the past year and a half I've been studying programming and I've completely fallen in love with it.
+From 2014 onwards I've been studying programming and I've completely fallen in love with it.
 I've learned Processing, Lua, Moonscript and Javascript.
-I'm nowhere near being an expert but I'm learning and evolving and I can proudly say that I'm no longer a newbie.
+I'm constantly learning and evolving, tackling all kinds of different problems.

 ![I make games]({{site.baseurl}}/assets/about/game_design.png)

 So what do I do now?
-I make [games]({{site.url}}/games/)!
-I've participated in the 2014s Global Game Jam and the SPJam (in which we won a prize for [our game!]({{site.url}}/games/jamleon/) Yay!)
+I design software for a living, creating the best experiences that I can!

 I *love* what I do.
 Yes, it is hard.
 Yes, it is at times very frustrating.
 I feel extremely happy when I do it though.

 Hi.
-I'm **Otto**.
+I'm **Thaís**.